Russia: 2 suicide attacks outside Kabul airport; 13 dead | Law-Order

 - Afghanistan

-Russia's Foreign Ministry gave the first official casualty count, saying 13 people had died and 15 were wounded.
+Two suicide bombers and gunmen targeted crowds massing near the Kabul airport on Thursday, in the waning days of a massive airlift that has drawn thousands of people seeking to flee the Taliban takeover of Afghanistan.
+At least 13 people were killed and 15 wounded, Russian officials said.

-U.S. officials said that American personnel were wounded in the blast, without elaborating.
-They spoke on condition of anonymity to discuss ongoing operations.
+A US official said the complex attack was “definitely believed” to have been carried out by the Islamic State group, whose affiliate in Afghanistan grew out of disaffected Taliban members who hold an even more extreme view of Islam.
+At least 13 people died and 15 were wounded, according to Russia's Foreign Ministry, which gave the first official casualty count.
+Pentagon spokesman John Kirby also confirmed the blasts, saying one was near an airport entrance and another was a short distance away by a hotel.

-Pentagon spokesman John Kirby also confirmed the blasts, saying one near an airport entrance was a “complex attack” and another was a short distance away by a hotel.
+The US official said members of the US military were among the wounded.
+The official spoke on condition of anonymity to discuss ongoing operations.
+Even as the area was hit, the official said evacuation flights continued to take off from Kabul airport, which Western governments earlier warned was a target.

 One explosion went off in a crowd of people waiting to enter the airport, according to Adam Khan, an Afghan waiting nearby.
 He said several people appeared to have been killed or wounded, including some who lost body parts.